+Trade payables include customer deposits.
 The Company usually requests a deposit upon entering the hosting service agreements with customers, which apply to the first months and last months of the service agreements.
-As at March 31, 2022 the Company received customer deposits of \$3,000,036 for services to be provided at Manitoba Site, of which \$37,289 was refunded to a customer after March 31, 2022, and for the remaining \$2,962,747 the customer requested immediate refund after March 31, 2022 (Note 25).
+As at March 14, 2022 the Company received customer deposits of \$3,000,036 for services to be provided at Manitoba Site, which was reclassified to accounts payable upon termination of the lease agreement related to the Birtle Site (Note 9), of which \$37,289 was refunded to a customer during the year ended March 31, 2023 and the remaining \$2,962,747 was under request for refund (Note 23).